thekester/softwareengineering/README.md

 - A **Node.js** backend handling CSV file operations and API functionalities.
 - A **React** frontend that validates phone numbers and processes CSV files.
 - Python implementations of design patterns and validation tools.
-- Comprehensive tests for backend, frontend, and Python scripts.
+- Comprehensive tests for backend, frontend, and Python scripts, including the use of **mock-based tests** for enhanced flexibility and robustness.

 ---